Self-Tanning: How To & No-Go's

 Do self-tanning products damage the skin?

 Generally, a self-tanning cream is the most skin-friendly alternative.
 Most products use DHA, erythrulose or a blend of the two.
 These substances contain sugar molecules that occur naturally in the skin, making them safe to use.
 DHA begins to take effect between six to eight hours after application, whereas the effect of erythrulose only starts to take effect after two days.
 However, a tan achieved using erythrulose lasts longer.

 Do self-tanning products have an effect on all skin types?

 Unfortunately, this is not the case.
 Tanning substances are composed of sugar molecules, which react with protein and amino acids found in the skin.
 Approximately 10 to 15 percent of people lack these substances, and a reaction does not take place.

 Which product type is best suited?

 Self-tanning products are available in various forms such as lotions, gels, creams, foams and sprays.
-Each of these product types have the same effect.
-In the end it boils down to personal preference.
+Each of these product types has the same effect.
+In the end, it boils down to personal preference.

 Which tanning intensity suits my skin type?

-When choosing a shade, it is advise to select one that is only a few tones darker that your current skin tone.
+When choosing a shade, it is advised to select one that is only a few tones darker than your current skin tone.
 If in doubt, opt for a light shade and reapply to intensify the effect.

 If the product turns out to be too dark, simply blend with a cream to reduce its intensity.